 The Recovery Education Centre celebrated its 10 year anniversary!
 (2012-2022)

-This year we are very excited to commemorate 10 years of the Dorset Recovery Education Centre (REC) and to celebrate we would like you to join us to reflect on a decade of recovery education in Dorset.
+Last year we began celebrations to commemorate 10 years of the Dorset Recovery Education Centre (REC).
+We asked students, staff and anyone who has accessed us, to join us to reflect on a decade of recovery education in Dorset.

 We first introduced REC courses in the Spring of 2012 and went on to deliver our first full term that September.